5 Stages of Programming Languages

 1991 – Visual Basic

 Microsoft developed Visual Basic at the beginning of the 90s.
 Through its proposal, programmers can drag and drop chunks of code.
-While it’s not that popular anymore, parts of it were vital to develop worldwide known tools like Word and Excel.
+While it’s not that popular anymore, parts of it were vital to developing worldwide known tools like Word and Excel.

 1993 – Ruby